tessercat/daoistic-web/blog/entries/setting-the-bar.md

 we shouldn’t expect our institutions to live up to utopian ideals.

-Since we shouldn’t rely exclusively on genius and basic literacy should be the norm, and since government institutions should be protected from stupidity and armed forces should be subject to law, we don’t need mythic heroes of the past,
+Since we shouldn’t rely too much on genius and basic literacy should be the norm, and since government institutions should be protected from corruption and armed forces should be subject to law, we don’t need mythic heroes of the past,